olxxi/ReqFlow/docs/quick_start.md

 #### How to Use Async with ReqFlow

 ReqFlow simplifies switching between synchronous and asynchronous requests.
 To use async functionality, replace the `then` method with `then_async`.
+Because of the nature of async programming, the `then_async` method returns a coroutine object that needs to be awaited.
+Hence, the following validations e.g. `status_code`, `assert_body`, etc. should be performed after awaiting the `then_async` method.

 #### Managing the Client